Nomeon/shopfloor-viewer/README.md

 This app is built using `web-ifc-viewer`, which depends on `web-ifc-three`, `web-ifc`, and `three`.

+### Install

+Clone this repository and run `npm i`.
+During development `npm run dev` will serve the web application locally, if available on `http://localhost:5000`.
+For production, `npm run build` will serve all the files in the `public` folder.
+These files can then be uploaded to a server, as Svelte compiles to vanilla js.

 ### Contents

 - `src/App.svelte`: IFC viewer and the logic behind it